thosgood/this-weeks-finds/markdown/151-200/week169.md

                                  g

-Now, given all this stuff, we can define the "dimension" of our composition algebra to be the value of this morphism from I to I:
+Now, given all this stuff, we can define the "dimension" of our composition algebra to be the value of this morphism from $I$ to $I$:

          _______
         /       \